 Social/Emotional activities and experiences help kids develop skills to better understand their world and connect with others.
 These downloadable activities open the door for conversations about emotions, conflict resolution, self-care as well as friendship.

 When kids understand the difference between tattling or snitching and reporting it helps them feel safe to report unsafe situations.

 Over the past year, I’ve been talking with tweens and teens to gather research for my next book, which explores the weird stuff that happens in middle school.
 I’m amazed by the honesty of students and their understanding of the underlying reasons driving social behaviors. (such as cliques, gossip, chasing popularity, etc.)…

 Imagine being a tween or teenager today.
-You easily see how many social media followers, friends and post likes you have compared to others.
-You scroll your feed and see your friends enjoying a party you weren’t invited to.
 Every day you’re bombarded with selfies and images that are edited to perfection.

 It takes Herculean inner-strength not to constantly compare yourself to others!

-Mean girl behavior, or relational aggression, isn’t just a girl thing.
-Boys also experience these painful social interactions and may not even realize it’s a form of bullying.
+Mean girl behavior, or relational aggression isn’t just for girls.
+Boys experience these painful interactions and may not realize it’s a form of bullying.